obaidcuet/RepData_PeerAssessment1/PA1_template.md

 ```

-4.2 Here we are planning to imput value of "mean for that 5-minute interval" (calculated in step 3.1 above)
+4.2 Here our *strategy* to imput missing values for "steps" with the "mean for the corresponding 5-minute interval" (calculated in step 3.1 above)

 4.3 Create a new dataset that is equal to the original dataset but with the missing data filled in.